Dismals Canyon of Northern Alabama

 There is a Pulpit Rock, Indian Head Rock, Fat Man's Misery, Stove Pipe, and Witches Cavern.
 All are formations of rocks in the canyon and all have significance.
 For instance, the Kitchen, which is a partially covered flat area that is protected by large rocks, was used by the Chickasaw Indians for cooking and tribal rituals.
 Since there is no written records about the early times, the information and legends were handed down through the generations through word of mouth.

 Dismals Canyon has a fairly well marked trail through the rocky crevices and along the stream.
 Visitors enter the canyon by going down a series of stairs descending about thirty feet.
 The path leads along the stream to the end of the canyon, where a short wooden bridge crosses the stream.
 The path continues back to the point of origin near Rainbow Falls.

 Although North Alabama does not cover a lot of territory, there are a number of interesting places in this section of the state.
 One of the most interesting, and best kept secrets, is Dismals Canyon.
 But definitely not dismal.

 See more of my Photography!

-Keywords: alabama, america, beaten, canyon, dismalites, dismals, dismals canyon, hiking, off, path, rocky, travel, usa
+Keywords: alabama, america, beaten, canyon, dismalites, dismals, dismals canyon, glow worms, hiking, off, path, rocky, travel, usa

 No comments posted.